msushkov/kbp-el/README.md

 instead of producing a set of *(mention1, relation, mention2)* tuples as the final output, we want to produces tuples of the form *(entity1, relation, entity2)*.

+Note that in order to obtain the entity-level result we need to perform **entity linking**, which will associate mentions in text with Freebase entities (the mentions "Barack Hussein Obama" and "President Barack Obama" all refer to the entity **Barack Obama**).

 This tutorial will walk you through building a full DeepDive application that extracts relationships between entities in raw text.
 We use **news articles and blogs** as our input data and want to **extract all pairs of entities** that participate in the KBP relations (e.g. *Barack Obama* and *Michelle Obama* for the `spouse` relation).

 The application performs the following high-level steps: